Robert Leckie (author)

-Robert Hugh Leckie (December 18, 1920 – December 24, 2001) was a United States Marine and an author of books about the military history of the United States, sports books, fiction books, autobiographies, and children's books.
+Robert Hugh Leckie (December 18, 1920 – December 24, 2001) was a United States Marine and an author of books about the military history of the United States, Catholic history and culture, sports books, fiction books, autobiographies, and children's books.
 As a young man, he served with the 1st Marine Division during World War II; his service as a machine gunner and a scout during the war greatly influenced his work.

 Leckie's war memoir, Helmet for My Pillow, along with Eugene B. Sledge's book With the Old Breed, formed the basis for the HBO series The Pacific (2010), the follow-up series to Band of Brothers.
 In the miniseries, Leckie is portrayed by James Badge Dale.

 Early life and education

-Leckie was born on December 18, 1920, in Philadelphia, Pennsylvania, to an Irish Catholic family of eight children.
-He grew up in Rutherford, New Jersey.
+Leckie was born on December 18, 1920, in Philadelphia, Pennsylvania, to an Irish Catholic family as the youngest of eight children.
+He grew up in Rutherford, New Jersey, and attended St. Mary High School.

 Early career and military service

 He began his career as a writer in high school, as a sports writer for The Bergen Evening Record in Hackensack, New Jersey.
 On January 18, 1942, Leckie enlisted in the United States Marine Corps.
-He served in combat in the Pacific theater, as a scout and a machine gunner in H (How) Company, 2nd Battalion, 1st Marines, 1st Marine Division (H/2/1).
+He served in combat in the Pacific theater, as a scout and a machine gunner in H (How) Company, 2nd Battalion, 1st Marines, 1st Marine Division (H/2/1); among his company mates was Sidney Phillips.

+Leckie saw combat in the Guadalcanal campaign, including the Battle of the Tenaru, and the Battle of Cape Gloucester in 1942–1943.
+He was sent on leave twice: first a prolonged stay in Melbourne after Guadalcanal, and then a hospital stay at Naval Base Banika Island to recover from frequent nocturnal enuresis brought about by combat stress.
+During his time at the former, Leckie - who was known for having a combative relationship with authority - spent time in military prison after pulling a gun on his commanding officer while inebriated.

-Leckie saw combat in the Battle of Tenaru and in the Guadalcanal Campaign and the Battle of Cape Gloucester, and he was wounded by a blast concussion in the Battle of Peleliu.
-Due to his wounds, he was evacuated to an army field hospital in the Pavuvu Islands.
-He returned to the United States in March 1945 and was honorably discharged shortly thereafter.
+During the airfield assault at the Battle of Peleliu, Leckie had to run back the opposite way to fetch a radio operator after one was killed in the assault.
+While searching, Leckie was caught in the ammo supply explosion, which sent him flying into a tree.
+Leckie suffered a blast concussion and internal wounds from this, and was evacuated to an army field hospital in the Russell Islands, never serving in combat again.
+He returned to the United States in March 1945, and was honorably discharged shortly thereafter.